Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Average Amazon PPC conversion rate in 2025

-7–8x higher than the typical e-commerce platform conversion rate of 1.33%.
-This is why Amazon advertising delivers stronger ROI per click than most other digital advertising channels.
+This is 7-8x higher than the typical ecommerce site conversion rate of 1.33%.
+It is the core reason Amazon advertising delivers stronger per-click ROI than most other digital channels.

 atom11 / Canopy Management 2025